 Most dogs love toys.
 They shake, catch, roll, chew, and cuddle with them.
-Toys are fun, but they also stimulate a dog’s brain, keep them from getting bored, help burn energy, and comfort them when they’re nervous.
+Toys also stimulate a dog’s brain, keep them from getting bored, help burn energy, and comfort them when they’re nervous.

 But not every dog likes every kind of toy and not every toy can survive even a single play session with a determined pet.
 So we tested different types of toys with many different dogs, asking their owners to note the dog’s engagement, the toys’ durability, the overall value, and how easy they were for the dogs (and their humans) to play with.